Exams with Gradescope

 - If you enable the Template Visibility, students will be able to download a blank template containing 200 questions with five answer bubbles each.

-- Create your answer key and grading specifications.
+- Create your answer key for later grading.

 Programming task